Juicy Realm: Gameplay

-Juicy Realm is a roguelike, twin-stick shooter where you play as one of the four characters, each with their own weapons and gear, to explore the fruits' empire through several maps with procedural-generated zones, monsters, and items.
-Players will face-off against all sorts of fruits and collect weapons and gear.
-You can also expand your camp base as you progress.
-At the end of an area you fight a boss monster.
+Juicy Realm is a roguelike, twin-stick shooter with four playable characters, each with their own weapons and gear.
+The characters explore the fruits' empire through several maps with procedural-generated zones, monsters, and items, ending with a boss.
+Players will face off against all sorts of fruits and collect weapons and gear.
+The player can also expand their camp base as they progress.
 The game can be played alone or with another player.

-Development & release
+Development and release

-The game has been in development for a year by a two-man team at Chinese studio SpaceCan Games, which consists of app developer Tyreal Han and comic artist biboX, who are long-time gamers.
+Juicy Realm was in development for a year by a two-man team at Chinese studio SpaceCan Games.
+The studio consists of app developer Tyreal Han and comic artist biboX, both long-time gamers.
 BiboX is responsible for the artwork and music.
-It's the studio's first game for PC and consoles.
+Juicy Realm is SpaceCan Games's first game for PC and consoles.

 The game was first released for Windows and macOS via Steam by X.D.
 Network on May 3, 2018.
 It later launched digitally for the Nintendo Switch on November 7, 2019, also published by X.D.
 Network.
 Versions for iOS and Android were released on May 4, 2020.
 On March 5, 2024, PM Studios released the game digitally for the PlayStation 4 and PlayStation 5.
 A physical edition for the PlayStation 5 and Nintendo Switch followed on May 21, 2024, also published by PM Studios.